knative-extensions/net-kourier/README.md

 to be a lightweight replacement for the Istio ingress.
 In the future, it will provide API management capabilities.

-This project is under early development.
-We are working on passing all the end-to-end tests of the Knative suite.
+This project is under early development, but it already passes all the end-to-end tests of the Knative suite.

 - [**Getting started**](#getting-started)